 - Add honey, egg yolk, 1 teaspoon lemon juice and lemon zest.
 Beat well until thoroughly combined, then add flour, cornstarch and sea salt.
 If using stand mixer, switch to your dough hook.
 Mix until combined.
 This will make a very stiff cookie dough.

 - Work with half of the dough at a time on a generously floured surface.
 Form a ball and roll it on the flour to coat the dough, then roll out approximately 1/4-inch thick.

 - Cut cookies using a hexagon cookie cutter.
-If you don’t have one, cut a hexagon out of cardboard or card stock and use it as a template to cut around with a sharp knife.
 Any scraps can be set aside and rolled together all at once.
 (There should be few scraps since the hexagons fit neatly together.)